Yashvi2874/SafeRide_AI/README.md

 # 🚗 SafeRide_AI: Driver Safety Monitoring System

 An AI-powered safety system for ride-hailing services like Ola and Uber.
-It uses YOLO-based computer vision to monitor driver attention, drowsiness levels, phone usage, and yawning detection, and speech-to-text analysis to detect offensive or unsafe language, ensuring passenger safety in real-time.
+It uses YOLO-based computer vision to monitor driver attention, drowsiness levels, phone usage, and speech-to-text analysis to detect offensive or unsafe language, ensuring passenger safety in real-time.

 ## 📖 Overview